TIBHannover/oer-github-tutorial/tutorial.md

 * or you will have to list every file in the correct order in `config.yml`.

 You can learn more about that in the [Configuration options](#configuration-options) section in the reference part of this tutorial.

+### Why can I not see the updated content?
+If you have committed all your changes and still can not see them on your generated landing page and documents, try deleting the cache and reload the page (or open your page in a new private tab).
+A shortcut to reload and refresh at the same time is `Ctrl + F5`.

+Please note that changes can take a few minutes to be built into the generated documents.

+If it still does not work, check your document for forbidden characters (such as emojis or other unicode characters) and ensure that the names of your Markdown files do not contain spaces or other unsuitable characters for filenames, as both can break the document generation scripts.

 </section>